WOSPM/checklist/README.md

 - [ ] CODE_OF_CONDUCT explains what happens if someone violates the code of conduct.
 - [ ] CODE_OF_CONDUCT explains how someone can report violations.

+### If your project is on GitHub
+- [ ] Project has a short description on version control system (e.g. description on Github).
+- [ ] Releated topics are added to the repository.
+- [ ] Labels are used to highlight the issues ('good first issue' for beginners etc.).
 ---

 ## Contributing